jryan128/thingo/README.md

  - genres: holds TSV files which hold all the category and board information
  - genre-rest-server: a RESTful server that serves genre information to the apps
  - pattern-creator: holds the pattern.tsv file, which the app versions use for pattern matching, and a Java swing app to edit it
+ - thingo: the new android version
- - android: the test android app version of bazingo before the libgdx version came along
+ - android: the old android version

 Check each project for its own README file.